Difference Between Foil & Ceramic Catalytic Converters

 How do I know if I have a Foil Catalytic Converter?

-When you are removing a catalytic converter from a vehicle, you will see a pattern inside of the of the canister where the precious metals are.
+When removing a catalytic converter from a vehicle, you will see a pattern inside the canister where the precious metals are.
 If you can’t quite see them, you may need to cut off the excess pipe so you can see inside to identify a foil or ceramic catalytic converter.

 Foil Core: Below is a picture of a Foil Catalytic Converter.
 You can see the swirl of the core on the inside.